Children of the Grave: Legacy

 "Children of the Grave" is widely considered one of Black Sabbath's greatest songs.
 In 2020, Kerrang ranked the song number six on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number five on their list of the 40 greatest Black Sabbath songs.

+The song was used in the 2022 film Beavis and Butt-Head Do the Universe.
+The song is also playable in the 2010 video game Guitar Hero: Warriors of Rock.

 Cover versions

 White Zombie version

 The band White Zombie covered "Children of the Grave" (with slightly altered lyrics) for the Black Sabbath tribute album Nativity in Black.
 It was later released as a promo single in 1994.
 The cover did not chart, but did receive some radio airplay on active rock stations in America.